Headaches / Migraine Treatment in Fairfax, VA

-However, there are some severe headaches that can be caused by problems in the neck or TMD issues.
+However, some severe headaches can be caused by problems in the neck or TMD issues.
 It is important to see a chiropractor experienced in treating headaches as soon as possible.

 A migraine is a variant/type of headache that occurs repeatedly and tends to cause significant pain.
 Migraine pains are said to be sore, throbbing, or pounding.

 This page will provide information on causes, symptoms, and treatment for headaches.
 Call us on 703-373-7113 to book an appointment.

 Some symptoms are associated with headaches: